 Courts in New York will consider a variety of factors.
 Actually, the wide discretion afforded to courts in this regard makes it very important to first try and reach an agreement with your soon-to-be ex-spouse.
 As you will soon see, the court has the authority to weigh so many factors that one could, perhaps not unfairly conclude, that the court can pretty much do whatever it sees fit.
 While this point could be described as cynical, it is nevertheless imperative to, first, try to work out an agreement that benefits both parties.

-If such an agreement is not possible and a war is unavoidable, then let your attorney argue on your behalf that property is marital vs. separate based on the following factors:
+If such an agreement is not possible and a war is unavoidable, then let your Divorce Attorney in Buffalo NY argue on your behalf that property is marital vs. separate based on the following factors:

 • income and property of husband and wife at the time the parties married and when they filed for divorce

 • need of the parent with custody to live in the family home and use or own the furniture and so on.

 • Valued at the time of the divorce, the pension, health insurance, and inheritance rights either spouse will lose because of the divorce

 • If either spouse has an equitable claim to marital property to which that spouse does not have title, based on that spouse’s contribution of labor, money, or efforts as a spouse, parent, wage earner, or homemaker, including contributions to the other spouse’s earning potential